realfoxmccloud/Wetherell-Rclass-project/README.md

+# My Class Project

+This is Korey's class project repository.

 # Overview

 A template file and folder structure for a data analysis project/paper done with R/Quarto/Github.
 The structure promotes a data science pipeline for reproducibility in research.